Samir-Kesare/OpsTree-Ansible/roles/kibana-role/README.md

 ## Attendance Kibana Dashboard Role

 ### addDashboard file (addDashboard.yml)
-This Ansible playbook consists of tasks aimed at copying json file , adding dashboard in Grafana then deleting that json file.
+This Ansible playbook consists of tasks aimed at copying json file , adding dashboard in Kibana then deleting that json file.
 <details>
 <summary> Click here to see ubuntu.yml file</summary>
 <br>